Jeremy Pena Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.
+- The pitching staff for the Twins has a collective 9.9 K/9 to pace MLB.

-- The Twins have a 3.43 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have a 3.46 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to surrender the third-fewest home runs in baseball (51 total, 0.9 per game).
+- Twins pitchers combine to surrender the sixth-fewest home runs in baseball (53 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.